-Siri is Apple's voice control system.
-It uses voice queries and a language user interface to answer your questions, make recommendations, and perform actions on your behalf.
-In order to do this, Siri sends requests to a set of internet services.
+Siri is Apple’s voice control system.
+It uses voice queries and a natural language interface to answer questions, provide recommendations, and perform actions on your behalf.
+To do this, Siri sends requests to various internet services.

-In the past, Apple has been caught sending voice assistant recordings to contractors, who listened to snippets of voice requests and conversations, supposedly only in order to refine Siri's voice recognition ability.
-Apple tried to keep this practice secret, but the information was leaked to the public.
-This practice is a severe invasion of customer privacy.
+In the past, Apple was caught sending Siri recordings to third-party contractors, who listened to snippets of voice requests and conversations, allegedly for the purpose of improving Siri’s voice recognition capabilities.
+This practice was not disclosed to users and only came to light through leaked information.
+It represented a serious invasion of customer privacy.

 Disable Siri